What are you doing this Sunday? You don’t have to leave your couch to have a great time!

 The big game (number XLVIII) is the perfect excuse to invite friends over, indulge in food and watch the biggest game of the year.

-Before the festivities begin, c party checklist to make sure your party is touchdown success.
+Before the festivities begin, create party checklist to make sure your party is touchdown success.

 - Coolers: Keep guests happy by placing coolers throughout the viewing room to eliminate the constant interruptions when trying to refill your beverage.
 Bowls and bins also work well.